Timing Belt Replacement Labor Cost Explained (2026)

 Independent Shop vs. Dealership Labor Rates

 Dealerships typically charge $120 to $180 per hour.
-Independent shops commonly charge $80 to $130 per hour.
-Both use the same labor time guides, so a job that takes four hours costs $480 to $720 at a dealer versus $320 to $520 at an independent shop.
-The mechanic skill and quality of parts can be equivalent at both, and an independent shop often provides better overall value.
+Independent shops commonly run $80 to $130 per hour.
+Both use the same labor time guides, so a four-hour job runs $480 to $720 at a dealer versus $320 to $520 at an independent.
+Skill and parts quality can be equivalent at either.
+For a straightforward timing belt job, an independent shop generally offers better value.
+Not worse work, less overhead.

 How to Evaluate a Labor Quote

-Ask the shop: "How many flat-rate hours are you charging?"
-Then compare that number across shops.
-If one shop quotes five hours and another quotes three for the same vehicle, ask the lower-bid shop why.
-A legitimately faster labor time is fine, but an unusually low bid sometimes means corners will be cut.
-Get quotes from a trusted mechanic and verify what is included in each quote before approving any work.
+Ask each shop how many flat-rate hours are being charged, then compare across quotes.
+If one shop quotes five hours and another quotes three for the same vehicle, ask the lower bidder to explain the difference.
+A genuinely faster labor time is possible, but a low number sometimes means something is being left out.
+Confirm what each quote covers before approving anything.

 Frequently Asked Questions